 Q. Why should I use a registered repair company to install or repair a device?

-A. Companies who register with us can install or service a device and when they certify the device as accurate, the device is legal to use until we test it, as long as it is also licensed.
+A. Companies who register with us can install or service a device and when they certify the device as accurate, the device is legal to use, as long as it is also licensed.
 Not all devices sold are legal to use in Montana, so a service company can also guide you to a correct purchase, or you can call the office to see whether a particular device is legal in this state.
 In addition, the registered service company has forms called "Placed in Service" forms, which they submit to us so that you do not need to contact us about your device being repaired or a new device being installed, and our inspectors will schedule the earliest opportunity to test when we receive that placed in service order.